marekq/amplify-survey/README.md

 Roadmap
 -------

-- [ ] WIP - Add and test API to submit survey results to DynamoDB.
 - [ ] Add the capability to run surveys with different questions.
 - [ ] Add the capability to easily create new surveys.
+- [ ] Add GraphQL @auth authorization to get results access.
+- [ ] Add timestamp parsing to admin view.
+- [ ] Limit sign-up access to manual approval.
+- [X] Add GraphQL API to submit survey results to DynamoDB.
+- [X] Add Admin portal to review survey results.

 Contact
 -------